robbievanleeuwen/section-properties/paper/paper.md

 Pre-commit hooks are used to ensure code quality and style is consistent across all contributions.
-There is an extensive testing and validation suite used to ensure that the output produced by `sectionproperties` is verified and repeatable, including a set of benchmarking tests. `sectionproperties` has actively maintained [documentation](https://sectionproperties.readthedocs.io), including [installation instructions](https://sectionproperties.readthedocs.io/en/stable/installation.html), a detailed [user guide](https://sectionproperties.readthedocs.io/en/stable/user_guide.html),
+There is an extensive testing and validation suite used to ensure that the output produced by `sectionproperties` is verified and repeatable, including a set of benchmarking tests. `sectionproperties` has an actively maintained and complete [documentation](https://sectionproperties.readthedocs.io), including [installation instructions](https://sectionproperties.readthedocs.io/en/stable/installation.html), a detailed [user guide](https://sectionproperties.readthedocs.io/en/stable/user_guide.html),